 PROTECTION OF TAX INFORMATION.
-The federal income tax return to be appended to the petition or filed with the court pursuant to § 1116(1)(A) and § 1187 of the Code shall be subject to the restrictions and procedures for safeguarding the confidentiality of tax information established by the Director of the Administrative Office of the United States Courts pursuant to § 315(c)(1) of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, except that the procedures for requesting and obtaining access to tax information contained in the procedures for safeguarding the confidentiality of tax information established by the Director of the Administrative Office of the United States Courts shall not apply to the bankruptcy administrator or to a trustee serving in the case.
+The federal income tax return to be appended to the petition or filed with the court pursuant to \$ 1116(1)(A) of the Code shall be subject to the restrictions and procedures for safeguarding the confidentiality of tax information established by the Director of the Administrative Office of the United States Courts pursuant to \$ 315(c)(1) of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, except that the procedures for requesting and obtaining access to tax information contained in the procedures for safeguarding the confidentiality of tax information established by the Director of the Administrative Office of the united States courts for safeguarding the confidentiality of tax information established by the Director of the Administrative Office of the united States Courts shall not apply to the bankruptcy administrator or to a trustee serving in the case.